stratisproject/Documentation/source/FullNode/PoS/PoS-exploring-the-code.rst

 So, you can see how the Stake Modifier V2 ties each block into the transaction containing the coinstake kernel *and* forms a "link" right back to the genesis block.

 The main idea behind including the other parameters is to scramble the value which is hashed so no miner hashes the same value as another.
 If two miners hash the same value at roughly the same time, one will end up being rejected even though they both hit the target.
 So which parameters, in particular, prevent this?
 Other miners mining at this time will use the same Coinstake Transaction Timestamp, and there is also a tiny chance they will have the same UTXO Transaction Timestamp.
 This would be the case if they are both staking UTXOs from a single transaction (meaning they were both involved in the transaction).
 However, no miner will have the same combination of UTXO Transaction Hash and UTXO Output Number, so this is what significantly reduces the chance of two miners hitting the target at the same time.

+.. _looking-at-the-coinstake-kernel-calculations:

 Looking at the coinstake kernel calculations in code
 =====================================================